 Description

-A small C13 flint church with a blocked Norman north doorway with 1 order of shafts with scalloped heads.
-The west tower has diagonal buttresses and a castellated parapet with flint and stone chequer work.
-The chancel and chancel chapel are early C14.
-The east window is perpendicular, with early C14 shafting on the inside.
-There is a shafted squint.
-The interior has a fine octagonal Jacobean pulpit with ornamented panels, and a Jacobean or early Stuart communion rail.
-The C15 octagonal font is carved with rose and shields.
-Graded for its architectural and historical interest.
+The Church of St Margaret is a small 13th-century flint church located in Upper Somerton.
+It features a blocked Norman north doorway that has one order of shafts with scalloped heads.
+The west tower is supported by diagonal buttresses and has a castellated parapet adorned with flint and stone chequer work.
+The chancel and chancel chapel date from the early 14th century.
+The east window is in the Perpendicular style and includes early 14th-century shafting on the inside, along with a shafted squint.
+Inside, there is a fine octagonal Jacobean pulpit with ornamented panels and a Jacobean or early Stuart communion rail.
+The 15th-century octagonal font is intricately carved with rose and shield designs.
+The church is recognized for its architectural and historical significance.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.